ruuffian/cis-3715/Lecture 2/Lecture.md

 ```

 <center><b> Tuple </b></center>
-Tuples are python's fixed-length array solution, hwoever they have an unfamiliar declaration syntax, seen below-
+Tuples are similar to lists, however while they have a fixed order like lists, they are not mutable- that is, they cannot be changed, updated, or resized after being declared.

 ```python
 a = (1,2,3,4)